vs-uulm/nemesys/README.md

 PCAP preparation scripts:

 * `prep_deduplicate-trace.py pcapfilename`

   Detect identical payloads and de-duplicate traces, ignoring encapsulation metadata.

+* `prep_filter-maxdiff-trace.py pcapfilename`

+  Filter a PCAP for the subset of packets that have the maximum difference to all other messages.

 ### check_*
 Basic checks whether PCAPs are parseable: